-In Bolivia, Oruro, Santa Cruz, Tarija and La Paz hold carnivals but the Oruro carnival is the most famous.
+In Bolivia, Oruro, Santa Cruz, Tarija, and La Paz hold carnivals but the Oruro carnival is the most famous.
 It takes place for the eight days preceding Ash Wednesday.
-Unlike carnaval in Rio where the escolas de samba choose a new theme each year, carnaval in Oruro always begins with the diablada or devil dance.
+Unlike Carnaval in Rio where the escolas de samba choose a new theme each year, Carnaval in Oruro always begins with the diablada or devil dance.
 The diablada is a centuries-old ritual surviving unchanged from colonial days.

-Next are hundreds of devils in monstrous costumes.
+Next, are hundreds of devils in monstrous costumes.

-The heavy masks have horns bulging eyes fangs long hair and in contrast to the frightening masks the devils wear sparkling breastplates silk embroidered shawls and golden spurs.
-Between the devils groups of dancers dressed as monkeys pumas and insects caper to the music from brass bands, or pipers or drummers.
+The heavy masks have horns bulging eyes fangs long hair and in contrast to the frightening masks, the devils wear sparkling breastplates silk embroidered shawls and golden spurs.
+Between the devils' groups of dancers dressed as monkeys pumas and insects caper to the music from brass bands, or pipers or drummers.
 The noise is loud and frenzied.

 Out of the devil dancers comes China Supay, the Devil's wife, who dances a seductive dance to entice the Archangel Michael.
-Around her dance the members of local workers unions, each carrying a small symbol of their union such as pickaxes or shovels.
+Around her dance the members of local workers unions, each carrying a small symbol of their unions such as pickaxes or shovels.
 Dancers dressed as Incas with condor headdresses and suns and moons on their chests dance along with dancers dressed as the black slaves imported by the Spaniards to work in the silver mines.

-Family members led by the matriarchs in yellow dresses appear in order: first the husbands dressed in red, next come the daughters in green, followed by the sons in blue.
+Family members led by the matriarchs in yellow dresses appear in order: first, the husbands dressed in red, next come the daughters in green, followed by the sons in blue.